 Although the specific details of my life may appear different from your own at the superficial level, beneath the surface I am just like you.
 I am an Earthling.
 I hope for meaning, health, and enough resources for me and mine to endure in relative comfort and safety.
 I also hope to make a worthy contribution to humanity with my life energy.

 I was raised in South Africa.
 Our family moved to the United States in 1990 to pursue the promise of America and the opportunities she embodies.
 I have degrees in chemistry and music, and a deep interest in and a love for both the sciences and the arts.
 I believe no accurate understanding of the world can be attained without looking into many different areas of study, since the world contains them all, intermingled, interwoven, sometimes indistinguishable.
 I place my trust in logic and the scientific method because people, myself included, tend to stray from objectivity without too much provocation.
-I am also proud to be a founding member of The Quantum Bicycle Society, a scientific think tank dedicated to furthering pure science, and I am gratified that my writing can also provide an avenue for sharing some of the latest scientific innovations.
+I am also proud to be a founding member of The Quantum Bicycle Society, a science think tank dedicated to furthering pure science, and I am gratified that my writing can also provide an avenue for sharing some of the latest scientific innovations.
 (See The Intrepid.)